Does a home inspector check wall air conditioners?

-Most wall air conditioners are permanently installed and therefore required to be inspected by the Standards of Practice of both national home inspector associations and the State of Florida.
+Most wall air conditioners are permanently installed and therefore required to be inspected by the Standards of Practice of the American Society of Home Inspectors (ASHI) and the State of Florida.
 The definition of installed by the American Society of Home Inspectors (ASHI), for example, is “attached such that removal requires tools.”
-Because window air conditioners are not permanently installed, they are not required to be inspected.
+The International Association of Certified Home Inspectors (InterNACHI), however, specifically exludes through-wall and window air conditioners from inspection.

 The inspector must describe the energy source and cooling system, but is not required to determine the cooling supply adequacy (whether the unit is large enough for the area served), distribution balance of the system, or indoor air quality.
 Also, the inspector is not expected to operate an air conditioner when the outdoor temperature poses a risk of damaging the system, which is usually considered to be under about 55º F.